karldyson/draft-dyson-primary-zonefile-bootstrap/draft-dyson-primary-zonefile-bootstrap.md

 Having dynamically provisioned a new zone on the primary server, the operator may then manage resource records in the zone via Dynamic Updates {{RFC2136}}, and may also want to distribute the zones to secondary servers via DNS Catalog Zones {{RFC9432}}.

-The scope of this document is therefore confined to the initial bootstrap provisioning of the master file, and MAY include signalling of initial DNSSEC policy or configuration (see {{dnssecConsideration}}).
+The scope of this document is therefore confined to the initial bootstrap provisioning of the master file, and optional signalling of initial DNSSEC policy or configuration (see {{dnssecConsideration}}).

 Broader provisioning of the base nameserver configuration is beyond the scope of this document.